Employment and unemployment

 Weighting

-Design weights were adjusted using response homogeneity group method5.
-Each primary sampling unit was used as a response homogeneity group for households.Breakdown by stratum and survey time were defined as response homogeneity groups.
+Design weights were adjusted using response homogeneity group method.
+Each primary sampling unit was used as a response homogeneity group for households.
+Stratum and survey wave breakdown by were also defined as response homogeneity groups.

 - 14 age groups;